SEG4105-Group11/JumpingGame/README.md

 |Ghait Ouled Amar Ben Cheikh|300226766|Developer|

 # 8. Tools & Resources
 Below is the list of tools and resources we are planning to use for this project.
+This list is not subject to change unless major roadblocks are encountered.
+We will probably give more details in the risk management section.

 | Item | Description |
 | :--: | :---------- |